munterfi/mimir/README.md

 - Bind to backend: [mimir-api](https://github.com/mas-se-we3/mimir-api)
 - Router with the `/cards` and `/` routes
 - Use `styled-components`, no `.css` files
-- Add, edit and show cards
+- View, edd and edit cards
 - Start a new game, show progress and keep the state
 - Results overview when game is finished